AgnitumuS/ubjs/tutorials/reverse_proxy_nginx.md

 ### Prepare application for serving static by nginx

   - define `httpServer.inetPub` parameter in config.
 This is a folder where static files will be stored.
 Usually = `./itetpub`
-  - run a command `npx ubcli linkStatic`.
-This command creates a `.linkStatic.sh` script for sym-linking a static assets into `inetPub` folder
+  - run a command `ubcli linkStatic`.
+This command creates a `.linkStatic.sh` script for sym-linking a static asset into `inetPub` folder
   - execute a `.linkStatic.sh`

 Step 2) and 3) must be performed every time application is updated.